-Alavés v Barcelona
+De Jong snatches win for Barca

 Post update

-Foul by Sergiño Dest (Barcelona).
+Foul by Nico González (Barcelona).